ICIQ/iciq.github.io/README.md

 The metadata file also defines the language information and keywords where you should most likely modify for your own version.
 Other information if you don't understand, leaving them alone should be fine in most cases.

     The publication and citation databases are defined in the `asset` directory as bibtex files with suffix `.bib`, which you may want to replace with your own.
     The rest is to delete or keep posts and pages to fit into your needs.
+    Notice that you can use [submodule](https://git-scm.com/docs/git-submodule) and put references in a folder like `assets/bibliography/refs` to a centralized bibliography database.
+    The information of the submodule is then recorded in the `.gitsubmodules` file under the root direction of the repo.
+    To use your own submodule, add the submodule by `git submodule add -b YOURBibliographyBRANCH https://YOURBibliographyRemoteAddress.git assets/bibliography/refs`.
+    It might be also necessary to run `git submodule init` or `git submodule update` to pull your submodule files into the actual folder if it's empty.
+    After that, you also need to update the bibliography address in the corresponding `pandoc` bibliography extension configuration item of the `_config.yml` file.
+    One advantage of using the [submodule](https://git-scm.com/docs/git-submodule) feature of Git is that you can commit and push changes from this webpage repo to your bibliography repo on the specific branch and vice verse.
+Changes of the submodule can be committed in the corresponding submodule folder using Git the same as an independent git repo.
+    When you want to pull changes from the centralized bibliography repo, you can use `git submodule update --remote` and the webpage repo will have the corresponding SHA reference recorded in the git configuration file.
+    Make sure you always commit the submodule changes before committing to this webpage development repo (also regarded as the *superproject*).

-I suggest to put this source code in a branch other than `master` or `gh-pages` in your Github repository, which you need to define in the `_config.yml` file as the "sourcebranch".
+I suggest to put this source code in a branch other than `master` or `gh-pages` in your Github repository, which you need to define in the `_config.yml` file as the `sourcebranch`.
 The Travis-CI server will commit the generate website onto the `master` or `gh-pages` github branch depending on your case.
 Once you have all the necessary configurations done, Travis-CI will be happily deploying your site on Github.
 If you want the site to be deployed on a host other than Github, you may want to modify and run the `publish.sh` bash script to synchronize your locally generated `_site` folder or the master/gh-pages branch updated by Travis-CI to your target site host.

 Copyrights and Licenses